 Since 2013, the Preserve has been working with OSI, the Town of New Paltz, and Ulster County on possible trail connectivity across the New Paltz “flats” to the Wallkill River, the Wallkill Valley Rail Trail and the Village of New Paltz.
 Together with the Wallkill Valley Land Trust and OSI, the Preserve helped the Town secure a Hudson River Valley Greenway planning grant for trail design, which was completed in 2014.

 In 2015, OSI acquired the 135-acre “Watchtower” property, linking to other previously purchased farms in the “flats” that created potential for a continuous trail from the Wallkill River to the Mohonk Preserve Foothills.
 Work is continuing on the joint OSI-Mohonk Preserve River-to-Ridge Trail, a loop trail providing a direct link from New Paltz to the Shawangunk Ridge for hikers, runners, cyclists, and cross-country skiers.
 Connection to the Mohonk Preserve Foothills Loop portion of the trail is expected in 2018.
-For more information, including a map of the proposed River-to-Ridge Trail, click here.
+Click here for more information about the River-to-Ridge Trail.